Caparino/the_soycial_network/README.md

 ## Required Files
 - `soyjaks-pointing_overlay.png` - The overlay image
 - `soycial_network.py` - Main script

-## How It Works
-1. Uses Playwright to capture a screenshot of the LinkedIn embed
-2. Applies black rectangles to censor personal information
-3. Crops out unnecessary UI elements
-4. Overlays soyjak reactions scaled to the post
-5. Saves the final meme as `output.png`

 ## Notes
 - The script is designed for LinkedIn embed URLs, not regular LinkedIn post URLs